deeppavlov/dream/README.md

 One can use 4 combinations of `convai` and `state` states while `agent` is set to `False`. `agent` mode could be set to `True` only when `convai` and `state` are set to `False`.

 In `state` mode `CRBP` sends two argument batches: utterances batch and state batch.
+State could be `None` or any JSON structure.
 Argument names are stored at `config.json`.

 In `convai` mode `CRBP` sends as utterance data received from [ConvAI Router Bot](https://github.com/deepmipt/convai_router_bot) as is.
 Payload structure could be seen in `_get_message_dict` function from